 That last part is important.

-That’s right amigo, grated onions will make your meatballs very soft and moist.
+- Use grated onions in your mixture for added moisture.
 Onions are mostly water and flavor, and that’s what you want inside your balls.
-No pun intended.
+Pun intended.

 Take a look…

 Here is the other difference you will notice in Moroccan meatballs: they contain a lot more herbs and spices than usual.
 You have your usual paprika, cumin, chopped parsley, and of course the most recognizable Moroccan spice blend: Ras Al Hanout.